The Personal Website of Mark W. Dawson

 Jonathan Turley

 Jonathan Turley is an American attorney, legal scholar, writer, commentator, and legal analyst in broadcast and print journalism.
 A professor at George Washington University Law School, he has testified in United States Congressional proceedings about constitutional and statutory issues.
-Jonathan Turley’s articles are also well researched and scholarly but are brief and easily understood by the general public.
-I am particularly impressed by Professor Turley’s defense of the Natural Right of Free Speech; he has dozens of columns on free speech in newspapers or his blog.
-Some of his writings on Free Speech are:
+Jonathan Turley’s website Res ipsa loquitur – The thing itself speaks is a collection of his articles that are brief and easily understood by the general public, as well as being well reasoned and thoughtful.
+I am particularly impressed by Professor Turley’s articles on the defense of the Right to Free Speech which can be reviewed here.
+Some of his more extensive writings on Free Speech and First Amendment rights that are available as pdf downloads are:

 Michael Stokes Paulsen